 A studied choice of material is made adhering to the following points:

 A tested fire resistance level of the material and the system – Fire resistance levels are calibrated to minutes for structural stability, integrity and insulation • Combustibility parameters and fire hazard properties need to be prescribed as a mandatory checkpoint for cladding materials

-Spandrels, insulation and horizontal fire barriers should be fire rated to prevent vertical transmission of fire
+Spandrels, insulation and horizontal fire barriers should be fire-rated to prevent vertical transmission of fire

 Test reports and certificates from a registered testing authority for cladding materials should be made mandatory

-A key aspect which does not get addressed is the maintenance, as the building ages the systems suffer fatigue, and most often fire barriers, joints and insulation give way and lead to fire leaks.
+A key aspect that does not get addressed is the maintenance, as the building ages the systems suffer fatigue, and most often fire barriers, joints and insulation give way and lead to fire leaks.
 A maintenance policy should be a prerequisite for any building sanction

 Guidelines for product properties focusing on hazards, encompassing linings assemblies and materials (Anup Naik, Partner and Director, Space Matrix)